-Pi Beta Phi Meeting Ritual Evolution
+Pi Beta Phi Meeting Ritual

 In 1867, twelve visionary young women came together at Monmouth College to form what we now know as Pi Beta Phi.
 Founded as I.C.
 Sorosis, their sisterhood reflected the values of their college, which was affiliated with the Presbyterian Church.